Generalized Bernoulli Process and Fractional Binomial Distribution

 \section{Introduction}

-Binomial and Poisson distributions are used for counting number of events in a given number/area of opportunity.
-In Binomial model, there is a fixed number of independent trials, and each of them results in one of two outcomes, either success or failure, with a constant probability of success throughout the trials.
-In Poisson distribution, there is a fixed time interval where events occur independently with constant mean rate, which results in exponential decay in the distribution of inter-arrival time between events.

-Because of their common key assumptions of independence of events/successes and constant rate of event/success, under certain condition, these two distributions show similar behavior.
-More specifically, in binomial distribution, if the number of trials $n$ is large, and the chance of success $p$ is small, the distribution can be approximated by Poisson distribution with the rate of event $\lambda=np.$ Also, the number of failures between two consecutive successes in binomial follows geometric distribution which can be approximated by exponential distribution.

-Even though they are fundamental models in statistics and probability, and explaining well real-world events, sometimes they fail when its assumptions are not met.
-Violation of assumption can lead to overdispersion, making its variance larger than what would be otherwise in the assumed distribution.
+The binomial and Poisson models are used for counting a number of events.
+Because of their common key assumptions on the memoryless property and constant rate of events, the Poisson distribution can approximate the binomial distribution.
+In practice, the assumptions often fail, resulting in overdispersion/excess zeros in count data.